JetBrains/kotlin-web-site/docs/topics/cross-platform-frameworks.md

 **Programming language:** JavaScript.

-**Mobile app examples:** Skype, Bloomberg, Shopify, various small modules in [Facebook and Instagram](https://itcraftapps.com/blog/7-react-native-myths-vs-reality/#facebook-instagram-in-react-native).
+**Mobile app examples:** React Native is used in Microsoft’s Office, Skype, and Xbox Game Pass; Meta’s Facebook, desktop Messenger, and Oculus.
+Check out more in the [React Native showcase](https://reactnative.dev/showcase).

 **Key features:**